Victoria Cannabis Buyers Club says province pressuring closure as group seeks exemption

 For one member of the club, who uses cannabis products to relieve the effects of psychological trauma and chronic back pain, there will be only one option left to buy what she needs if the club shuts its doors, she says.

-“Return to the black market, it's just point blank,” said Heather Orlemann, a member of the buyer's club.
+“Return to the black market, it's just point blank,” the member told CTV News.

 “They (the province) don’t have an outlet that exists close to what (the buyer's club) can offer and the next best thing is the black market,” she said.